layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 7.36 cassia.
 Most likely *Cassia fistula*, commonly used as a purgative.
 It is most likely native to India and Sri Lanka, and its native range may also include other parts of South and Southeast Asia.

 [plant] 7.36 ceiba. *Ceiba pentandra*, also known as the kapok or silk-cotton tree.
-The ceiba, whose native range includes Mexico and the tropical Americas, can achieve a height of fifty meters.
+The ceiba, whose native range is Mexico and the tropical Americas, can achieve a height of fifty meters.
 To the Maya, the ceiba was a sacred tree whose roots connected the underworld to the human and upper worlds.

 [plant] 7.37 guava.
 Fruit from the small tree *Psidium guajava*, probably native to Central and South America but naturalized throughout the Caribbean by the eighteenth century.